You are here:

 For information regarding financial aid, visit the financial information page.

-No, the Saint Francis University degree programs and certification programs are separate and one does not lead to the other.
-For instance, if you wish to enroll in a non-degree certification program to teach elementary/special education or a secondary education area, you will be taking undergraduate courses which do not lead to a Master’s degree.
+No, the Saint Francis University degree programs and certification programs are separate programs.
+For instance, if you wish to enroll in the post-baccalaureate certification program to teach secondary education, you will be taking a combination of both undergraduate and graduate courses.
+Some courses are available at the graduate level and the credits may count towards a master's degree.

 Yes.
 Your current school district will need to submit your request for Title II certification to PDE.
 You can obtain your official transcripts from the Registrar's Office at Saint Francis University.